magda-io/magda/packages/org-tree/README.md

 ## MAGDA org-tree Utility

 A set of tools for managing Magda organizational hierarchy.
+You might also want to have a look at [acs-cmd](https://www.npmjs.com/package/@magda/acs-cmd) utility.

 ### Install